-This is not to suggest that the Sennheiser headphones are without fault, but when it comes to performing the specific tasks and in the specific settings of which professional DJ headphones are expected, the Sennheiser HD 25 DJ headphones pass with flying colors.
+This is not to suggest that these Sennheiser on-ear headphones are without fault, but when it comes to performing the specific tasks and settings of which professional DJ cans are expected, the Sennheiser HD25 DJ headphones passes with flying colors.

-In regards to this, the Sennheiser HD 25 DJ headphones are by far some of the most comfortable on the market and this has more to do with their incredible lightweight than anything else.
+In regards to this, the HD 25 headphones are by far some of the most comfortable on the market, and this has more to do with how incredibly lightweight it is more than anything else.

 For most components, this poses little to no problem, but for a select few, this means that you might otherwise have to worry about planned obsolescence.

-Modular Thankfully, the Sennheiser HD 25 DJ headphones are not only excellent quality in terms of the audio profile, but they are also designed to be completely moddable.
+The Sennheiser HD 25 DJ headphones have an excellent quality in terms of the audio profile, but they also are designed to be completely moddable.

-While technically this does include vanity accessories designed to customize your pair of Sennheiser HD 25 DJ headphones, it extends to virtually every component of the DJ headphones.
+While technically this does include vanity accessories designed to customize your pair of HD 25 DJ headphones, it extends to virtually every component of the DJ cans.

-Thankfully, the Sennheiser HD 25 DJ headphones are designed explicitly to cut through all of the noise in a DJ booth or on stage and provide a measured sound response, so you can know exactly how your music sounds.
+Thankfully, the Sennheiser HD 25 headphones are designed explicitly to cut through all of the noise in the booth or on stage and provide a measured sound response, so you can know exactly how your music sounds.

-In fact, the sound strength of the Sennheiser HD 25 DJ headphones audio signal can be head in 120 dB of sound pressure.
+In fact, the sound strength of the Sennheiser HD 25 DJ headphones audio signal can be heard in 120 dB of sound pressure.

-Audio Quality Now that we know that the Sennheiser HD 25 has all of the formal idiosyncrasies related to DJ headphones covered, it is also important to note that these DJ headphones also produce a fairly good quality sound.
+Now that we know that the HD 25 has all of the formal idiosyncrasies related to DJ headphones covered, it’s also important to note that these DJ headphones also produce a fairly good sound quality.

-This is not to suggest that the Sennheiser HD 25 DJ headphones can compete with any of the high-end studio headphones, but that is not at all its intention.
+This is not to suggest that the HD 25’s can compete with any of the high-end studio headphones, but that is not at all its intention.

-V-MODA Crossfade M-100 – V-Moda has made quite a reputation in a short order in a large part due to the fact that they use some of the biggest drivers in the business.
+V-Moda has made quite a reputation in short order in a large part due to the fact that they use some of the biggest drivers in the business.

 That said, they have not necessarily settled on a niche of any sort and are generally good at a variety of things without necessarily being the best at any.

-In this case, it is worth noting that the V-Moda Crossfade 100s are twice as heavy as the Sennheiser HD 25 DJ headphones and do not provide nearly the same level of coverage.
+In this case, it’s worth noting that the V-Moda Crossfade 100s are twice as heavy as the HD 25 DJ headphones and do not provide nearly the same level of coverage.

 In fact, the V-Moda Crossfade 100s are not even designed to be used in settings with incredibly high sound pressure levels.

-Audio-Technica ATH-M50x – The Audio-Technica ATH-M50xs is another high-end pair of headphones that are still more affordable — as opposed to thousands of dollars.
+The Audio-Technica ATH-M50xs is another high-end pair of over-ear headphones that are still more affordable — as opposed to thousands of dollars.